BobMcDear/image-2/README.md

 For inference, there are a number of functions & methods to make life easier:

-* `model.py`
+* `inference/model.py`

   `load_model`: Returns a model with a method `.predict` that takes in an image (required) and a device (optional, default CUDA), and returns the enhanced version (no need for normalizing, float to int tensor, etc.).

   Optional argument: `path` (path to a pretrained model (like the PyTorch one linked in the description) to load.
 Default is `models/model.pt`).

-* `upgrade.py`
+* `inference/upgrade.py`

   `predict`: Returns an enhanced/enlarged version of an image with repeated predicting (96 X 96 --> 128 X 128 --> enhance --> 224 X 224 --> enhance --> ....
 More info in the blog series).

   Required arguments: `model` (model outputted by `load_model`), `img` (image to enhance).

   Optional arguments: `scale_factor` (upscale factor for enlargement.
 Default is 2), `enhancement_level` (number of iterations for repeated predicting.
 Default is 2), `enhance_first` (whether to enhance the image once before we start enlargement.
 Default is false), `device` (what device to run the prediction on.
 Default is CPU)

   `find_scale_factor`: Returns a recommendation for the scale factor, derived via a simple set of heuristics.

-Required argument: `img` (image to find a scale factor for), Optional argument: `enlarge` (if false, the function invariably returns one.
+  Required argument: `img` (image to find a scale factor for),

+  Optional argument: `enlarge` (if false, the function invariably returns one.
 Default is true)

   `upgrade`: Returns an enhance/enlarged version of an image with repeated predicting.
 It is just like `predict`, but it uses `find_scale_factor` to find a suitable scale factor (and thus no need to pass in a scale factor).

-`compare`: Returns
+  `compare`: Returns an enhanced/enlarged version of an image, alongside what it would look like with no enhancement (useful for enlargement).
+The arguments are just like `upgrade`.

+If you'd like to check out the web app, please run `inference/main.py`.